lombardero/nyu-devops-concepts/3-git/2-git-workflow.md

 This document summarizes the 'typical' workflow of commands used while working with `Git`.
 This document assumes the use of GitHub.

+Note: all the commands listed on this document will work on a terminal after downloading `Git`.

 ## Step 1: Initialize the project (`git init` or `git clone`)
 #### Step 1.1: new Repository
 Open a new Repository in GitHub, give it a name.